anazawa/sgfgrove/README.md

 Because it's simplified to avoid nesting the data unnecessarily, *considering a SGF sequence as the node of the tree*, where a SGF sequence is a list of SGF nodes.
-This simplification is based on an (not-so-reliable) observed fact that the height of a SGF game tree tends to be much longer than the width.
+This simplification is based on an (not-so-reliable) observed fact that the height of a SGF game tree tends to be much longer than the width, the total number of leaves.
 Even tsumego/joseki, which generally has a lot of variations, can be considered as a tree of sequences.

 ### SGF Properties